 Click Hello: The pilot of Esperanza's plane is being told by Stuart to land at a different runway than he has been instructed to.
 As he's protesting the change in orders: *CLICK* "Captain, please tell the tower you will proceed as ordered."

-Avenging the Villain: He may not like Hans, but that does not mean he lacks basic brotherly love for him: "There's a difference between not liking your brother and not caring when some dumb Irish flatfoot drops him out a window."
+Big Brother Instinct: He may not like his younger brother Hans, but that does not mean he lacks basic familial love for him: "There's a difference between not liking your brother and not caring when some dumb Irish flatfoot drops him out a window."